BlueSolei/conan-boost/README.md

 This repository can be used as a base project for all c++ development requiring boost and other third party libraries.

 ## Install conan
+The first 2 lines are to install conan in python virtual environemnt.
+You can install conan globaly.
+Global inatallation is just `pip install conan`, and no need for activation before build.

 ### Windows
 ```